 This two-day course provides students with advanced class-of-service (CoS) knowledge and configuration examples.
 The course begins with an overview of CoS before going into classification, policing, scheduling, and rewriting.
 The course then covers class-based forwarding and finishes with a case study.
 Through demonstrations and hands-on labs, students will gain experience in configuring and verifying Junos CoS features.
+This course is based on the Junos operating system Release 16.2R1.6.

 - CoS History and Evolution